Fox's Book of Martyrs

 depredation of their neighbors, they who, in the morning seized the prey, and

-civilized.
-They taste the sweets of English society, and the advantages of
+become quiet and civilized.
+They taste the sweets of English society, and the

-civil government.
-They trade in our cities, and are
+advantages of civil government.
+They trade in our cities, and

 Chapter 18 - Rise and Persecution of the Quakers